NewDev18/Bangalore-Restaurant-Rating/README.md

 # Conclusion 💡

 - Most Restaurants offer options for online order and delivery.
-- Most restaurants don't offer table booking.
+- Most Restaurants don't offer table booking.
 - From the analysis, most of the ratings are within 3.5 and 4.5.
 - From the analysis. we can see that most of the restaurants located in 'Koramangala 5th Block' , 'BTM' & 'Indiranagar'.Then least restaurants are located 'KR Puram' , 'Kanakapura' , 'Magadi Road'.
 'Casual Dining' , 'Quick Bites' , 'Cafe' ,
 - 'Dessert Parlor' are the most common types of restaurant.And 'Food Court', 'Casual Dining' ,